sebspain/sebspain.github.io/publications/index.md

 title: Publications
 ---

-For PDF copies of any of the articles below please <a href="mailto:seb@sebspain.co.uk">contact Seb</a>
+Where copyright agreements allow a link to the published PDF may be found.
+Otherwise for PDF copies of any of the articles below please <a href="mailto:seb@sebspain.co.uk">contact me</a> and I will provide them where possible.

 ###Peer-reviewed Journals